Empirical Analysis of Nature-Inspired Algorithms for Autism Spectrum Disorder Detection Using 3D Video Dataset: Result analysis and visualization

 \subsection{Dataset description}

-In order to utilize video dataset for classification, we must have to transform the dataset into textual data.
-This is done through analysis of joint motions along all the 3 axes and determining standard deviation as well as variance.
+In order to utilize a video dataset for classification, we must have to transform the dataset into textual data.
+This is done through analysis of joint motions along all three axes and determining standard deviation as well as variance.
 Angular deviation of some of the joints and other physical parameters are also extracted as textual data.
-These extracted features comes out to be very useful in determining ASD in an individual as it determine walking movement patterns and ASD affects it very severely.
+These extracted features come out to be very useful in determining ASD in an individual, as they determine walking movement patterns, and ASD affects them very severely.

-The dataset used in our research is ‘\textit{Three-Dimensional Dataset Combining Gait and Full Body Movement of Children with Autism Spectrum Disorders Collected by Kinect v2 Camera Dataset}’ \cite{1}, which is a publicly available dataset.

-Total of 100 Children are studied in video dataset, 50 of which are with typical development and the remaining 50 with ASD detected.
-Total of 1259 features are initially present in the extracted textual dataset.
+The dataset used in our research is ``\textit{Three-Dimensional Dataset Combining Gait and Full Body Movement of Children with Autism Spectrum Disorders Collected by Kinect v2 Camera Dataset}''~\cite{1}, which is a publicly available dataset.
+A total of 100 Children are studied in the video dataset, 50 of whom are typical development, and the remaining 50 with ASD detected.
+A total of 1259 features are initially present in the extracted textual dataset.

-Table \ref{tab:dataset} shows concise data in the given dataset which includes number of children tested for creation of the dataset, number of data cases present in the given dataset and the total number of missing values (nil/NA values).

-Table \ref{tab:dataset_depth_description} shows all of the features extracted from the 3D walking video dataset present with their physical units and total number of features belongs to that particular set of attributes.
-Physical units can be used for data cleaning process in the data pre-processing step in our proposed methodology.
+Table~\ref{tab:dataset} shows concise data in the given dataset, which includes the number of children tested for creation of the dataset, the number of data cases present in the given dataset, and the total number of missing values (nil/NA values).
+Table~\ref{tab:dataset_depth_description} shows all of the features extracted from the 3D walking video dataset, presented with their physical units and the total number of features belonging to that particular set of attributes.
+Physical units can be used for the data cleaning process in the data pre-processing step in our proposed methodology.